PastorD/pastord.github.io/_pages/about.md

 social: true
 ---

-I am graduate student in Robotics at Caltech.
+I am a graduate student in Robotics at Caltech.
+My current interests are efficient control techniques using modern learning methods.